scipy-conference/scipy-conference/manual/program/track_chair_instructions.rst

   :width: 400
   :alt: With great power comes great responsibility

-The role of the track co-chairs is to help shape the program for SciPy 2024.
+The role of the track co-chairs is to help shape the program for SciPy.
 This includes:

 - encouraging submissions from your community